 - The rules shall apply for the FS pertaining to year 2015.

 This Resolution shall take effect after fifteen (15) days following its publication in the Official Gazette or in any major daily newspaper of general circulation in the Philippines.

 The question is – If the Practitioner or Employee is already accredited with BOA for Public Practice, is there a need to secure separate accreditation for Commerce and Industry in order to perform the compilation?
-BOA said “NO”.
-There is no need to secure separate accreditation.
+BOA said:

-As it currently stands, BOA is giving all companies with revenue reaching P10 million to have the CPA preparers of their FS to accredit only until February 29, 2015.
+As it currently stands, BOA is giving all companies with revenue reaching P10 million to have the CPA preparers of their FS to accredit only until February 29, 2015 (update: until December 31, 2016).
 A very short period which will, again, expected to cause uproar especially from the Small and Medium Companies and Small and Medium Practices.

 We’ll keep you posted for further developments with the game-changing resolution.
 What can you say? 🙂